How To Use Wechat For Marketing In China

 You have several ways to advertise on WeChat.
 These include banner ads, Moments and Key Opinion Leader (KOL) promotions.

 Banner ads can be great if you want to visually highlight your activity and trigger an emotion.
 They are priced based on performance which makes them a good way to test and refine your proposition.
+The downside is banner ads are placed at the bottom of Official Accounts so they get less visibility overall.

 Moments is a powerful way to advertise on WeChat.
 Aside from text and photos, you can include videos which appear in the user’s Moments section, similar to Facebook ads in your news feed.
 While they are placed in a central and prominent place, they can be more expensive than banner ads.